build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ## Introduction

-In this tutorial, you will deploy a monolithic Node.js application to a Docker container, then break apart the application to microservices.
-You will use [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq) to provision a refactor environment.
-This will speed up the incremental refactoring to microservices using the [strangler fig pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-aspnet-web-services/fig-pattern.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-It will do this by shielding application consumers from the infrastructure changes as you refactor the application.
-In this example, the Node.js application hosts a message board with threads and messages between users.

-### Why this Matters

 Traditional monolithic architectures are challenging to scale.
 As an application's code base grows, it can become complex to update and maintain.
 Introducing new features, languages, frameworks and technologies can become challenging to manage.
 This in turn, limits innovation, and new ideas.
-You can use Refactor Spaces to provision a refactor environment to automate the AWS infrastructure needed.
+You can use [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq) to provision a refactor environment to automate the AWS infrastructure needed.
 There are several approaches to decompose the monolithic application into microservices.
-You could consider the 'strangler fig' pattern, 'leave and layer' pattern, or refactor using a multi-account strategy.
+You could consider the `strangler fig` pattern, `leave and layer` pattern, or refactor using a `multi-account strategy`.
 Each of these approaches helps your business to improve the application efficacy by reducing the change risk for the application consumers.

 Within a microservices architecture, each application component runs as its own service and communicates with other services via a well-defined API.
 Microservices are built around business capabilities, and each service performs a single function.
 Programmers are able to use Polyglot or multi-language microservices, which can be written using different frameworks and programming languages.
 You can then deploy them independently, as a single service, or as a group of services.

+In this tutorial I will walk you through the process of decomposing a monolith to microservices leveraging the [strangler fig pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-aspnet-web-services/fig-pattern.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq) using Refactor Spaces and AWS Copilot.
+These services will do a lot of undifferentiated heavy lifting while allowing you to focus on what matters, Innovation.

 ### What You Will Accomplish

-During this tutorial, we show you how to incrementally refactor the monolithic application currently in a Docker container as microservices.
-Then switch the traffic from the monolithic container to new microservices using Refactor Spaces.
+You will start by deploying a monolithic Node.js application to a Docker container, then decompose the application to microservices.
+You will use Refactor Spaces to provision a refactor environment to incrementally refactor to microservices.
+Refactor Spaces will do this by shielding application consumers from the infrastructure changes as you decompose the application.
+In this example, the Node.js application hosts a message board with threads and messages between users.
 After you are done, you can use this tutorial as a reference to build and deploy your own containerized microservices on AWS.

 ![Image depicting a Monolithic application comprising of three services for Users, Threads, and Posts.
 This monolith is transforming into individual microservices, Users, Threads and Posts.](images/whatyouwilldo.jpg)